angulardart/site-angulardart/src/angular/glossary.md

 ## Bootstrap
 <div class="l-sub-section" markdown="1">
-  You launch an Angular application by "bootstrapping" it using the [bootstrap][bootstrap] method.
+  You launch an Angular application by "bootstrapping" it using the [bootstrap][] method.
   Bootstrapping identifies an application's top level "root" [component](#component), which is the first component that is loaded for the application.
   Bootstrapping optionally registers service [providers](#provider) with the